ProJensen/Active-Directory-Proxmox/Lab01-Install-AD-DS/README.md

 A small business is setting up its first internal Windows domain environment to centralize authentication, user management, and administrative control.

 As the IT administrator, I need to configure a Windows Server system as the first Domain Controller for the organization.

+## Objectives
+- Rename the Windows Server virtual machine to a meaningful server name
+- Configure a static IP address
+- Install the Active Directory Domain Services role
+- Promote the server to a Domain Controller
+- Create a new Active Directory forest